Investors who plan to

 Audit procedures are to be handled as mentioned by the Article 5 of the law, which states that they have to be performed following the requirements of the International Standards on Auditing.

-contact our team of accountants in Georgia for in-depth advice on
+Foreign businessmen are invited to contact our team of accountants in Georgia for in-depth advice on our accounting services.

-financial documents in accordance with the international standards that have been adopted in this country.
+When you will open a company in Georgia, you will need to maintain your financial documents in accordance with the international standards that have been adopted in this country.

 Besides the IFRS, Georgia recognizes IFRS for Small and Medium-Sized Entities, as well as financial standards that are applicable to legal entities that were set up for non-commercial purposes.